Albuk086681/House-Editor/README.md

 # House-Editor
-Frame work deaign to produce projectvframe work
+Frame work -Dimensioning idea and provide workplacess to actualized in full circular of project developement